Band of the Hour

 Under Keck's administration, the band began to focus on the music it played in the stands.
 Emphasis was placed on popular music since many home-grown members had come from high schools that followed the marching traditions of historically black colleges.
 In an attempt to play to South Florida's significant Hispanic culture, the band also began playing more Latin music both in the stands and during field shows.

 Keck set a goal of increasing the band's size to 200, and the band has increased.
-In September 2009, band membership reached 179, due in part to including members of the Florida International University band, which was dissolved due to budget cuts.
+In September 2009, band membership reached 179, due in part to bringing in members of the Florida International University's marching band, which was dissolved that year due to budget cuts, though FIU's band would again return in 2010.
 The band also includes students from Miami Dade College and other schools.
 In 2009, Mario Cruz set a record of playing with the band for 10 years.

 In Fall 2014, Jay Rees took over as the director of the Band of the Hour and director of athletic bands at the University of Miami.
 Under the direction of Professor Jay C. Rees, nationally recognized for his progressive approach and cutting-edge style, the Frost Band of the Hour became an ensemble of student members from all fields of study, performing challenging custom musical arrangements and contemporary, drum corps-style drill design.
 Since 2014, the band has sought a new vision of professionalism and excellence.
 Some marching band shows performed under Rees include music from artists such as Daft Punk, Rihanna, and Gloria Estefan.

 Since 1993, the Band of the Hour is supported by the Band of the Hour Association, an alumni group.
 The association maintains a hall of fame for the band.
 Alumni also play or march with the band during homecoming football games.